konrad-karanowski/konrad-karanowski.github.io/content/authors/admin/_index.md

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

 I am a machine learning engineer and researcher from Wroclaw.
-My main research areas are computer vision, generative AI and AI in biochemistry.
+My main research interests are computer vision, generative AI and AI for science.
 I am member of the [genwro.ai](https://genwro.ai.pwr.edu.pl) research group under the supervision of Prof. Maciej Zięba and a machine learning researcher at [Tooploox](https://tooploox.com).
 {style="text-align: justify;"}